wgslsmith/wgslsmith/docs/src/harness/remote-execution.md

 $ wgslsmith harness serve -a 0.0.0.0:1234
 ```

 The `remote` subcommand can then be used to interact with the server.
-The command syntax is identical to local harness usage.
+The command syntax is similar to the normal harness command.

 ```sh
 $ wgslsmith remote 192.168.1.23:1234 list